Cursor vs Softr

 | Open Source |

-Cursor is a standalone ide (vs code fork), while Softr is a no-code app builder.
+Cursor is a standalone IDE (VS Code fork), while Softr is an AI app builder for building working business software, including secure infrastructure, databases, workflow automation, and forms — without code.
 Whether a tool runs in your browser or requires a local install matters for getting started quickly.
 Built-in deployment means you can go from prompt to live app without switching tools.
-Consider what fits your workflow — some builders prefer everything in the browser, while others want the power of a local IDE.
+Consider what fits your workflow; some builders prefer everything in the browser, while others want the power of a local IDE.

 Pricing & Cost